-A Nobel Prize poet from Chile called Pablo Neruda once wrote that “laughter is the language of the soul”.
-Certainly, after taking sex, race, and skin color away, we all have a spiritual core that is common for everybody.
+Chilean Nobel Prize poet, Pablo Neruda, described laughter as "the language of the soul.”
+We all have a spiritual core that is common for everybody and transcends gender and race.
 Emotions follow a similar pattern in all cultures and places, and most people overlook the fact that laughter remains the same social cue wherever it appears.
-We all recognize laughter as good humor, link it to positive emotions and enjoying a good time with friends and family.
+We all recognise laughter as good humour and link it to positive emotions, happiness and enjoyment.
 But let’s take a leap forward and go deeper into our understanding.
-What’s the effect of laughter in our social interactions?
+What’s the effect of laughter on our social interactions?
 Are there measurable emotional and spiritual benefits to it?

-There’s one thing that nobody can deny: laughter strengthens relationships.
-It signals social, and even romantic interest in a companion, thus fostering emotional connections between both.
-Laughing together creates social bonds between people, but this effects is better seen when laughter is intimate.
-Sharing a laugh with more than 3 people usually lessens the bonding effect laughter creates in people.
-However, groups and teams also are strengthened by laughter, as it enhances cooperation and teamwork, especially when it comes to sports.
+One thing that nobody can deny: laughter can strengthen relationships.
+When intimate, it signals social, and even romantic interest in a companion, thus fostering emotional connections between both.
+Laughing together also creates social bonds between large groups of people, as it increases cooperation and enhances teamwork, often between people or groups that wouldn't otherwise interact.

 Laughter is contagious.
 Many people have experienced the inexplicable urge of laughing when someone else is cracking up.
 And we don’t even know the reason why.
 TV sitcoms know that laugh is contagious and that is the reason they use laughter tracks in their shows.
-When people is in the right mood, laughter can be as contagious as yawns, and it can even change people’s bad mood and make them smile.
-Even smiling can be considered contagious because reciprocal smiles are often a sign of good will and even good manners in many countries.
-More than half people would reciprocate a smile, and it can be a good way to break the ice and start a new conversation.
+When people are in the right mood, laughter can be as contagious as yawns, and it can even change people’s bad mood and make them smile and feel more positive.
+Even smiling can be considered contagious because reciprocal smiles are often a sign of goodwill and even good manners in many countries.
+More than half of people reciprocate a smile, and it can be a great way to break the ice and start a new conversation.

 The reason behind this is that laughter serves more as a type of social interaction than an individual performance.
-It is 30 times more likely to smile and laugh when we are with others than doing it alone because humor usually has a social background and sharing humor makes up more than half the fun.
-Laughter is more about communication than the joke and the comedy itself, it is a pure social concept with physiological and health implications.
+We are 30 times more likely to smile and laugh when we are with others than when doing it alone, Humour usually has a social background and sharing humour makes up more than half the fun.
+Laughter is more about communication than the joke and the comedy itself, it is a pure social concept with considerable physiological and health implications.

 A recent study about laughter therapy on chronic depression in women, the individuals were taken blood serotonin concentration levels, and the lowest results were found in those with the most severe cases of depression.
 However, after sessions of laughter therapy, the serotonin levels measured in their blood increased.
 Interestingly, the group showing the lowest results experienced the greatest increase in serotonin levels.
 These levels are very important in cases of depression because it is a hormone that help us control tension and maintain calmness.
 It is a hormone that counters depressive symptoms, and it is very easy and inexpensive to find: it is produced and released inside our own body when we do adequate exercise or laugh.